chqq365/plant-diversity-and-biotic-homogenization/README.md

  The data used in this study are publicly available on https://doi.org/10.6084/m9.figshare.26412295.v3.

- please run the codes according to the numbeed file.Robustness test using 14 years after nutrient addition treatment is included in file 4_plot raw data with estimated confidence intervals
+ please run the codes according to the numbeed file.
+Robustness test using 14 years after nutrient addition treatment is included in file 4_plot raw data with estimated confidence intervals